A Romantic Winter Wonderland

 Who says you have to be home for Christmas when you can have the perfect Christmas getaway for you and your special one?
 You must not miss out on the delights of the Christmas Market.
 You can enjoy a romantic winter getaway kissing under the mistletoe in Strasbourg!

-This town is home to Europe’s oldest Christmas Market, has existed since as far back as 1570 and since the time of Shakespeare, Moliere, and Louis XIV.
+This town is home to Europe’s oldest Christmas Market, which has existed since as far back as 1570 and since the time of Shakespeare, Moliere, and Louis XIV.
 Though eleven other markets have arrived at the expansive Strasbourg holiday scene, the original still remains the main occasion.
 It is centrally located near the Strasbourg Cathedral; the marketplace is decorated with thousands of whimsical Christmas lights and fanciful decorations.
 If you are a foodie or a lover of wine, you can visit the Place d’Austerlitz for connoisseur delights.
 In Place Kléber, the tradition of donating to charity and the less fortunate is practiced to date.
 Gifts are left under the tree and visitors are called to speak with on-site charities to learn more of their works.
 Throughout the streets, you will be enamored by the beautiful melodies and holiday songs sung by orchestras, choir groups, and gospel singers.

 The tantalizing aromas of pretzels, roasted chestnuts, and vin chaud (hot mulled wine) will incite the festive spirit in you as you stroll through 300 or more cottages of seasonal goodies.
 You can watch a colorful light show as it shimmers on the 100 foot Christmas tree towed in from the nearby Vosges Mountains and made the centerpiece for the market.
 There are also nativity plays and an ice skating rink which are all parts of the festivities, as well as the stuffed white storks you’ll find in almost every booth.
 Storks are symbolic; a city mascot and an Alsatian symbol for good luck.